goofyyang/xmrig/README.md

-# cryptonote miner
+# xmring miner

 Miner support xmr krb etn and all cryptonote algorithm coins.
-Miner with no fee</br>
+Miner default with no fee</br>
-File name end with _ssl.exe means only support connect to ssl port of pool</br>

 usage:</br></br>

 for cpu</br>